gbmhunter/blog/content/electronics/components/connectors/mx-circular-connectors/_index.md

 ### Phoenix Contact

 _Phoenix Contact_ make a number of circular connector product in the M5, M8 and M12 range under their _PLUSCON_ brand name.
 A good brochure listing many of their M5 to M12 products can be found at https://www.phoenixcontact.com/assets/downloads_ed/local_us/web_dwl_promotion/52003587_EN_US_PLUSCON_circular_M5_M8_M12_LoRes.pdf.
+Some of the offerings include Litz wires.

+### NorComp

+_NorComp_ manufacture a range of M5, M8 and M12 circular connectors.

+## References

+[^bib-norcomp-m5-series-conn]: NorComp. _M5 Connector Series (product page)_.
+Retrieved 2022-06-10, from https://www.norcomp.net/series/m5-series-circular-connector.